 This press release contains "forward-looking statements" as that term is defined in the Private Securities Litigation Reform Act of 1995 regarding the research, development and commercialization of pharmaceutical products.
 Such forward-looking statements are based on current expectations and involve inherent risks and uncertainties, including factors that could delay, divert or change any of them, and could cause actual outcomes and results to differ materially from current expectations.
 No forward-looking statement can be guaranteed.
-Among other risks, there can be no guarantee that Opdivo will receive regulatory approval for Hodgkin lymphoma or, if approved, that it will become a commercially successful product.
+Among other risks, there can be no guarantee that the Opdivo and Yervoy combination therapy will receive regulatory approval in the European Union for the indication described in this release.
 Forward-looking statements in this press release should be evaluated together with the many uncertainties that affect Bristol-Myers Squibb's business, particularly those identified in the cautionary factors discussion in Bristol-Myers Squibb's Annual Report on Form 10-K for the year ended December 31, 2015 in our Quarterly Reports on Form 10-Q and our Current Reports on Form 8-K. Bristol-Myers Squibb undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise.